vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 | `transfer.feeDiscountMinimumTrackedAmount` | String (decimal) | greater than or equal to `0`  | `"0.001"`      | The lower bound of transfer fee tracked |
 | `transfer.feeDiscountDecay` | String (decimal) | greater than or equal to `0` and strictly less than `1` | `"0.5"`      | The speed of cumulated trading fees decay for the purpose of being used to do transfer-fee-free transfers |

 ## Acceptance criteria

 ### One off transfer tests

 - As a user I can transfer funds from a general account I control to an other party's general account.
 Such transfer can be immediate or delayed. (<a name="0057-TRAN-001" href="#0057-TRAN-001">0057-TRAN-001</a>)
 - As a user I **cannot** transfer funds from a general account I control to reward account with a one-off transfer. (<a name="0057-TRAN-002" href="#0057-TRAN-002">0057-TRAN-002</a>)
-- As a user I can transfer funds from a general account I control to an locked_for_staking.
+- As a user I can transfer funds from a general account I control to a locked_for_staking.
 Such transfer can be immediate or delayed.
 This functionality is currently not implemented (so don't try to test) (<a name="0057-PALAZZO-003" href="#0057-PALAZZO-003">0057-PALAZZO-003</a>).
 - As a user I can transfer funds from a locked_from_staking account under my control to any party's general_account.
 Such transfer can be immediate or delayed.
 This functionality is currently not implemented (so don't try to test) (<a name="0057-PALAZZO-004" href="#0057-PALAZZO-004">0057-PALAZZO-004</a>)
 - As a user I cannot transfer funds from accounts that I do not control. (<a name="0057-TRAN-005" href="#0057-TRAN-005">0057-TRAN-005</a>)
 - As a user I cannot transfer funds from accounts I own but from the type is not supported:
   - for accounts created in a futures market, bond and margin (<a name="0057-TRAN-006" href="#0057-TRAN-006">0057-TRAN-006</a>)
   - for accounts created in a spot market, bond and holding (<a name="0057-TRAN-063" href="#0057-TRAN-063">0057-TRAN-063</a>)
-- As a user I can do a transfer from any of the valid accounts (I control them and they're a valid source), and fees are taken from the source account when the transfer is executed (when `transfer amount * transfer.fee.factor <= transfer.fee.maxQuantumAmount * quantum`). (<a name="0057-TRAN-007" href="#0057-TRAN-007">0057-TRAN-007</a>)
+- As a user I can do a transfer from any of the valid accounts (I control them and they're a valid source), and fees are taken from the source account when the transfer is executed (when `transfer amount x transfer.fee.factor <= transfer.fee.maxQuantumAmount x quantum`). (<a name="0057-TRAN-007" href="#0057-TRAN-007">0057-TRAN-007</a>)
-  - The fee cost is correctly calculated using the network parameter
+  - The fee cost is correctly calculated using the network parameters listed above.
   - If I have enough funds to pay transfer and fees, the transfer happens.
   - If I do not have enough funds to pay transfer and fees, the transfer is cancelled.
-  - The fees are being paid into the infrastructure pool
+  - The fees are being paid into the infrastructure pool.
   - The transfer fee discount is correctly applied with network parameter`transfer.feeDiscountDecay`(<a name="0057-TRAN-014" href="#0057-TRAN-014">0057-TRAN-014</a>)
   - The fee-free transfer amount is accessible while API (<a name="0057-TRAN-017" href="#0057-TRAN-017">0057-TRAN-017</a>)
-- As a user I can do a transfer from any of the valid accounts (I control them and they're a valid source), and fees are taken from the source account when the transfer is executed (when `transfer amount * transfer.fee.factor > transfer.fee.maxQuantumAmount * quantum`). (<a name="0057-TRAN-011" href="#0057-TRAN-011">0057-TRAN-011</a>)
+- As a user I can do a transfer from any of the valid accounts (I control them and they're a valid source), and fees are taken from the source account when the transfer is executed (when `transfer amount x transfer.fee.factor > transfer.fee.maxQuantumAmount x quantum`). (<a name="0057-TRAN-011" href="#0057-TRAN-011">0057-TRAN-011</a>)
-  - The fee cost is correctly calculated using the network parameter
+  - The fee cost is correctly calculated using the network parameters listed above.
   - If I have enough funds to pay transfer and fees, the transfer happens.
   - If I do not have enough funds to pay transfer and fees, the transfer is cancelled.
-  - The fees are being paid into the infrastructure pool
+  - The fees are being paid into the infrastructure pool.
-  - The transfer fee discount is correctly applied with network parameter`transfer.feeDiscountDecay`(<a name="0057-TRAN-015" href="#0057-TRAN-015">0057-TRAN-015</a>)
+  - The transfer fee discount is correctly applied with network parameter `transfer.feeDiscountDecay` (<a name="0057-TRAN-015" href="#0057-TRAN-015">0057-TRAN-015</a>)
   - The fee-free transfer amount is accessible while API (<a name="0057-TRAN-018" href="#0057-TRAN-018">0057-TRAN-018</a>)
-  - When transfer fee discount amount is less than `M x quantum` (M is network parameter `transfer.feeDiscountMinimumTrackedAmount`), then no transfer fee discount will be applied (<a name="0057-TRAN-016" href="#0057-TRAN-016">0057-TRAN-016</a>)
+- when a party makes a transfer and fee-free discount is `c = 0`, then the full transfer fee amount is paid (<a name="0057-TRAN-016" href="#0057-TRAN-016">0057-TRAN-016</a>)
+  - The fee cost is correctly calculated using the network parameter `transfer.fee.factor`.
+  - If I have enough funds to pay transfer and fees, the transfer happens.
+  - If I do not have enough funds to pay transfer and fees, the transfer is cancelled.
+  - The fees are being paid into the infrastructure pool.
+- when a party paid ticker fee `g` in previous epoch, and `transfer.feeDiscountDecay = 0.9`, then in the next epoch when a party (did not generate any fees) makes a transfer and the theoretical fee the party should pay is `f`, fee-free amount is then `c = 0.9 x g`.
+If `c > f`, then no transfer fee is paid (<a name="0057-TRAN-019" href="#0057-TRAN-019">0057-TRAN-019</a>)
+- when a party made maker fee `g` in previous epoch, and `transfer.feeDiscountDecay = 0.9`, then in the next epoch when a party (did not generate any fees) makes a transfer and the theoretical fee the party should pay is `f`, fee-free amount is then `c = 0.9 x g`.
+If `c > f`, then no transfer fee is paid (<a name="0057-TRAN-020" href="#0057-TRAN-020">0057-TRAN-020</a>)
+- when a party paid ticker fee `g` in previous epoch, and `transfer.feeDiscountDecay = 0.9`, then in the next epoch when a party (did not generate any fees) makes a transfer and the theoretical fee the party should pay is `f`, fee-free amount is then `c = 0.9 x g`.
+If `c > f`, then no transfer fee is paid.
+And a party makes another transfer, and the theoretical fee the party should pay is `f`, then the party is not getting any fee-free discount(<a name="0057-TRAN-021" href="#0057-TRAN-021">0057-TRAN-021</a>)
+- when a party made maker fee `g` in previous epoch, and `transfer.feeDiscountDecay = 0.9`, then in the next epoch when a party (did not generate any fees) makes a transfer and the theoretical fee the party should pay is `f`, fee-free amount is then `c = 0.9 x g`.
+If `c > f`, then no transfer fee is paid.
+And a party makes another transfer, and the theoretical fee the party should pay is `f`, then the party is not getting any fee-free discount(<a name="0057-TRAN-022" href="#0057-TRAN-022">0057-TRAN-022</a>)
+- when a party paid ticker fee `f` in previous epoch, and `transfer.feeDiscountDecay = 0.9`, then in 3 epochs the fee-free discount amount would be `c = 0.9^3 x f`, when a party makes a transfer and the theoretical fee the party should pay is `f1`, and `f1 <= 0.729 x f`, then no amount is paid for transfer (<a name="0057-TRAN-023" href="#0057-TRAN-023">0057-TRAN-023</a>)
+- when a party received maker fee `f` in previous epoch, and `transfer.feeDiscountDecay = 0.9`, then in 3 epochs the fee-free discount amount would be `c = 0.9^3 x f`, when a party makes a transfer and the theoretical fee the party should pay is `f1`, and `f1 <= 0.729 x f`, then no amount is paid for transfer (<a name="0057-TRAN-024" href="#0057-TRAN-024">0057-TRAN-024</a>)
+- when a party paid ticker fee `f` in previous epoch, and `transfer.feeDiscountDecay = 0.01`, then in 4 epochs the fee-free discount amount would be `c = 0.01^4 x f`, when a party makes a transfer and the theoretical fee the party should pay is `f1`, and `c < transfer.feeDiscountMinimumTrackedAmount`, then no fee-free discount and transfer fee `f1` is paid (<a name="0057-TRAN-025" href="#0057-TRAN-025">0057-TRAN-025</a>)
+- when a party received maker fee `f` in previous epoch, and `transfer.feeDiscountDecay = 0.01`, then in 4 epochs the fee-free discount amount would be `c = 0.01^4 x f`, when a party makes a transfer and the theoretical fee the party should pay is `f1`, and `c < transfer.feeDiscountMinimumTrackedAmount`, then no fee-free discount and transfer fee `f1` is paid (<a name="0057-TRAN-026" href="#0057-TRAN-026">0057-TRAN-026</a>)
+- when a party makes a transfer and `f` would be the theoretical fee the party should pay then the fee on the transfer that is actually charged is `-min(f-c,0)`.
+The system subsequently updates `c <- max(0,c-f)`.
+At the end of epoch, update `c <- c x D` and `c <- c + all_trading_fees_for_trades_involved_in`, if `c < M x quantum`(M is `transfer.feeDiscountMinimumTrackedAmount`), then set `c <- 0` (<a name="0057-TRAN-027" href="#0057-TRAN-027">0057-TRAN-027</a>)
+- when a party makes a transfer and `f` would be the theoretical fee the party should pay then the fee on the transfer that is actually charged is `-min(f-c,0)`.
+The system subsequently updates `c <- max(0,c-f)`.
+At the end of epoch, update `c <- c x D` and `c <- c + all_trading_fees_for_trades_involved_in`, if `c < M x quantum`(M is `transfer.feeDiscountMinimumTrackedAmount`), then set `c <- 0` (<a name="0057-TRAN-028" href="#0057-TRAN-028">0057-TRAN-028</a>)
 - As a user I can do a transfer from a vested account to a general account held by the same key without incurring any fees (<a name="0057-TRAN-066" href="#0057-TRAN-066">0057-TRAN-066</a>).
 - If a user transfers funds from their vested account to any valid account other than their general account for that asset, they will incur fees.
 This includes accounts not owned by the user. (<a name="0057-TRAN-069" href="#0057-TRAN-069">0057-TRAN-069</a>).
 - As a user, I **can not** transfer a quantum amount less than `transfer.minTransferQuantumAmount` from any of the valid accounts excluding a vested account (<a name="0057-TRAN-067" href="#0057-TRAN-067">0057-TRAN-067</a>).